 Much later he assaulted me over money matters.
 The police said not to press charges as the judge wouldn’t look at a mental case.
 A social worker twisted this, saying the patient ‘had to get the police to get his money’.

 It is easy to get into this type of work and run a home which only warehouses people.
-But if one has standards and wants to help people, this is not the place.
-Incompetent and idealistic, social workers tie your hands, which allows patients to abuse each other, you, and your staff.
+But if one has traditional values wants to help people, this is not the place.
+Incompetent and idealistic, government social workers tie your hands, which allows patients to abuse each other, you, and your staff.
 It’s one of the worst ways to make a living.
 Like the other jobs I had in social work, there is more dignity in pumping gas.